matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### HTTP Request Methods

 - Request methods, also known as verbs, are used to indicate the desired action to be performed.
+- GET:
-- GET - Is a request for a resource (html file, javascript, image, etc).
+    - Is a request for a resource (html file, javascript, image, etc).
-- GET - Is used when you visit a website.
+    - Is used when you visit a website.
-- HEAD - Is like a GET, but only asks for meta information without the body.
+- HEAD: Is like a GET, but only asks for meta information without the body.
+- POST:
-- POST - Is used to post data to the server.
+    - Is used to post data to the server.
-- POST - Is create request.
+    -  Is create request.
+- PUT:
-- PUT - Is a request for enclosed entity be stored at the supplied URI.
-If the entity exists, it is expected to be updated.
+    - Is a request for enclosed entity stored at the supplied URI.
+    - If the entity exists, it is expected to be updated.
-- PUT - Is create or update request.
+    - Is create or update request.
-- DELETE - Is a request to delete the specified resource.
+- DELETE: Is a request to delete the specified resource.
+- TRACE:
-- TRACE - Will echo the received request.
-Can be used to see if request was altered by intermediate servers.
+    - Will echo the received request.
+    - Can be used to see if request altered by intermediate servers.
-- OPTIONS - Returns the HTTP methods supported by the server for the specified URL.
+- OPTIONS: Returns the HTTP methods supported by the server for the specified URL.
-- CONNECT - Converts the request to a transparent TCP/IP tunnel, typically for HTTPS through an unencrypted HTTP proxy.
+- CONNECT: Converts the request to a transparent TCP/IP tunnel, typically for HTTPS through an unencrypted HTTP proxy.
-- PATCH - Applies partial modifications to the specified resource.
+- PATCH: Applies partial modifications to the specified resource.

 ### Safe Methods

-- Safe Methods are considered safe to use because they only fetch information and do not cause changes on the server.
+- Safe Methods considered safe to use because they only fetch information and do not cause changes on the server.
 - The Safe Methods are: GET, HEAD, OPTIONS and TRACE.

 ### Idempotent Methods

-- Idempotent - A quality of an action such that repetitions of the action have no further effect on the outcome.
+- :star: Idempotent: A quality of an action such that repetitions of the action have no further effect on the outcome.
 - PUT and DELETE are Idempotent.
 - Safe Methods (GET, HEAD, TRACE, OPTIONS) are also Idempotent.